LF-Decentralized-Trust/governance/tac/member-info/election-timeline.md

 ---
 layout: default
-title: Election Timeline 2024
+title: Election Timeline for 2025 TAC
 parent: Member Info
 grand_parent: LF Decentralized Trust TAC
 nav_order: 2
 ---
 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-# Election Timeline 2024
+# Election Timeline for 2025 TAC

-## 2024 Elections
+## 2025 TAC Elections

 This is for the election of the 2025 TAC